lxc/linuxcontainers.org/content/lxc/getting-started.md

 Extra dependencies for unprivileged containers:

- * cgmanager or another CGroup manager configuring your system for unprivileged CGroups operation
+ * libpam-cgfs, cgmanager or another CGroup manager configuring your system for unprivileged CGroups operation
  * A recent version of shadow including newuidmap and newgidmap
  * Linux kernel >= 3.12